nup-csai/flask-project-angryarabianman/README.md

 ## Description

-Task tracker with calendar integration\
+Task tracker

-A task management app that allows users to create, edit, and delete tasks, link them to dates or deadlines, and view them in a calendar.
+A task management app that allows users to create, edit, and delete tasks, link them to dates or deadlines and recieve notifications via email.
 Tasks can belong to different projects and have statuses like "in progress" or "completed."

 ## Setup